How to Map a Travel Route in Any City

 Frequently Asked Questions

-How long should a walking route be?
+How long should a daily route be?

 Can I plan routes for a group?